Alek Thomas Player Props: Diamondbacks vs. Rays

 Alek Thomas At The Plate

-- Thomas is batting .232 with eight doubles, two triples, three home runs and eight walks.
+- Thomas has eight doubles, two triples, three home runs and eight walks while batting .225.

-- Thomas has reached base via a hit in 20 games this year (of 42 played), and had multiple hits in eight of those games.
+- In 46.5% of his 43 games this season, Thomas has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 11 games this year (26.2%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (25.6%), Thomas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.